HuitingFENG/project-software-architectures/README.md

 ### Explanations for some services
 A Session model could have a list of customerIds and a list of orderIds.
 The session begins when a customer scans the QR code and is marked as active.
-The session can either be for a single customer or a group of customers who join the session by scanning the same QR code.
+The session can either be for a single customer or a group of customers who are invited/added on the session by the owner of alley.
 Each Order would be associated with a customerId and a sessionId, allowing for tracking individual orders within a shared session.